 Integral to the creative process is a deep and sensitive knowledge of materials.
-The Ceramics & Glass programmes at NCAD provides student with a basis to engage in a particular creative field and to contribute to interdisciplinary debate with others.
-You will continually expand your knowledge through ongoing practical studio work, where you will develop a suite of fundamental and complementary skills allowing you to connect your work to contemporary culture and audiences.
+The TA&A programme at NCAD provides students with a basis to engage in a particular creative field and to contribute to interdisciplinary debate with others.
+You will continually expand your knowledge through ongoing practical studio work, where you will develop Year 1 a suite of fundamental and complementary skills allowing you to connect your work to contemporary culture and audiences.
 The programme provides the perfect environment to experiment with new material considerations and explore the personal and public dimensions of making.
-Students develop a personal creative identity and proficiency in design principles and techniques, alongside theoretical positioning in relation to contemporary art practices. hrough a mixture of workshops, lectures and tutorials, students develop professional approaches and relationships in the creative field essential for establishing and sustaining a professional practice.
+Students develop a personal creative identity and proficiency in design principles and techniques, alongside theoretical positioning in relation to contemporary art practices.
+Through a mixture of workshops lectures and tutorials, students develop professional approaches and relationships in the creative field essential for establishing and sustaining a professional practice.
+How will I be assessed?